zodern/meteor-cdn/README.md

 Serve static content from a CDN like CloudFlare or CloudFront.
 This package changes the domain of the bundled css and js files to the environment variable CDN_URL.
 If the CDN_URL environment variable is not present, the default behaviour will be unchanged.

+Fork of [nitrolabs/meteor-cdn](https://github.com/nitrolabs/meteor-cdn/) with two changes for compatibility with [mup-cloud-front](https://github.com/zodern/mup-cloud-front):
+- Appends `CDN_URL` with a deployment version if available
+- Does not use the CDN for css files.

 Installation
 ===============
 ```sh